bartr/tlt/README.md

 Key applications include:
 - **POS**: Point of Sale application for retail operations
 - **Heartbeat**: Health monitoring and status reporting
-- **Make-Line**: Robotic burrito bowl make line
+- **Timeclock**: Employee clock in / clock out

 ### Deployment Rules

-Applications are mapped to clusters using expressions in the `kustomization.yaml` files:
+Applications are mapped to clusters using expressions in the `gitopsautomation.yaml` files:

 Expressions are formulas to determine which clusters apply to that expression